project-chip/matter.js/packages/matter-node-shell.js/README.md

 ```
 ## Run

-There are three ways to start matternode.
-The `nodenum` parameter provides a unique identifier for the matternode process mainly to allocate a unique port number.
+There are three ways to start matter-node-shell.
+The `nodenum` parameter provides a unique identifier for the matter-node-shell process mainly to allocate a unique port number.
 If `nodenum` is not passed, it will default to `0`.
 The node will allocate a default port of `nodenum + 5540` unless a config file already exists with a manually configured port for the node.

 ```
 npm start <nodenum>